Average Bateman--Horn for Kummer polynomials: Introduction

 \subsection{Proof Outline}

 Our proof of Theorem~\ref{thm: average} follows closely the outline in \cite{BZ}.
 The idea is to use the circle method, in a manner similar to Vinogradov's theorem, writing

 where we are using the standard notation $e(w) := \exp(2 \pi i w)$.
-The difficulty with applying the Vinogradov approach for non-linear polynomials is that, in order to detect primes, one must take very large major arcs, whereas, in order to detect integers represented by a polynomials of degree $r$, one typically has major arcs of length $x^{-r}$.
+The difficulty with applying the Vinogradov approach for non-linear polynomials is that, in order to detect primes, one must take very large major arcs, whereas, in order to detect integers represented by a polynomials of degree $r$, one typically has major arcs of length $x^{-r}$ (however our major arcs will in fact be of size $x^{1-r}$, c.f.\ Section \ref{section: major arc}).
 This means that our major arc contribution will not converge: indeed, the bulk of our work consists in bounding the second moment of the tail of this contribution.
 In the major arcs, the way we detect when an integer is an $r$-th power is by developing a large sieve for characters of exact order $r$, a result which we believe will be of independent interest. \begin{theorem} Let $r \geq 2$ be any integer.
 Let $(a_m)_{m \in \mathbb{N}}$ a sequence of complex numbers, supported on the squarefree integers.
 Then